dell-asm/dell-dell_iom/docs/mxl_vlan.md

 	name: (Required)This parameter defines the VLAN ID of the VLAN.
 	      The value must be between 1 and 4094.

-	desc: This parameter defines the name of the VLAN
+	desc: This parameter defines the description of the VLAN The value must be a string and cannot exceed 100 characters.

-	      The value must be a string and cannot exceed 100 characters.
+	vlan_name:This parameter defines the name of the VLAN The value must be a string and cannot exceed 100 characters.

+	mtu: This parameter defines the mtu of the VLAN.
+		If the value exist, it sets that value to the mtu properties of the VLAN.
+		If the value does not exist, property remains unchanged (default or old values).
+		The mtu value must be between  594 and 12000.

+	shutdown: This parameter defines whether or not to shut down the VLAN.
+				The possible values are "true" or "false".
+The default value is "false".
+				If the value is 'true", it shuts down the VLAN.

-	tagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be tagged.
+	tagged_tengigabitethernet: This parameter defines the TenGigabitEthernet interface that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

+	tagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 	tagged_gigabitethernet:This parameter defines the GigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18